Ultimate Winery Experiences Australia

 Margaret River, Western Australia

-Discover Margaret River's first wine estate, Vasse Felix.
+Discover Margaret River's founding wine estate, Vasse Felix.
 Go on a behind-the-scenes journey into the winemaking process and have a private tasting.
 Enjoy the regional flavours of the Vasse Felix Restaurant and learn the art of food and wine matching.
 Explore the on-site art gallery, gardens and sculpture walk.

 Margaret River's Voyager Estate invites visitors to immerse yourself in a journey from the vineyard to the table.
 Tour the Estate to taste wine straight from the barrel and see the underground barrel cellar before indulging in a true degustation.
 In the stunning cellar door, surrounded by pristine gardens, take a private tasting that offers a fun and interactive way to learn more about wine.